World's Best Salted Caramel Sauce Recipe

 How to Prepare Salted Caramel Sauce:

-In a medium sized saucepan, set over medium to medium high heat, combine the sugar with the 1/4 cup of water.
-Stir just until combined, and cook without stirring until the sugar has achieved a deep golden amber color, this will prevent crystallization and take anywhere from 8-12 minutes depending on your stove BTU output.
+In a medium high sided saucepan, set over medium to medium-high heat, combine the sugar with 1/4 cup of water.
+Stir just until combined, and then let it cook without stirring until the sugar has achieved a deep golden amber color.
+This will prevent crystallization and take anywhere from 8-12 minutes depending on your stove's BTU heat output.

-IMPORTANT: Do not walk away from the stove during this process, once the color starts changing it happens rapidly!
-If the sugar becomes overly dark, it can take on a very off putting burnt flavor!
+IMPORTANT: Do not walk away from the stove during this process, once the color starts changing it happens so incredibly rapidly!
+If the sugar becomes overly dark, it can take on a very off-putting burnt flavor!
+Literally, all it takes is just a couple of seconds to over brown the sugar and ruin the entire dish.